How to replace a lost or stolen Uganda national ID

 While on the e-services page, click on Payment Registration in the Payments section.

-Alternatively, you can pay the money for the passport at any URA revenue collection bank such as Bank of Africa, Diamond Trust Bank, Stanbic, Barclays, Orient etc. (Remember, the fees are exclusive of bank charges).
+Alternatively, you can pay the money to replace a lost or stolen Uganda national ID at any URA revenue collection bank such as Bank of Africa, Diamond Trust Bank, Stanbic, Barclays, Orient etc. (Remember, the fees are exclusive of bank charges).

 The next step in the process to replace a lost or stolen Uganda national ID will be filling in the necessary information in the page and click to register details at the bottom of your page.